brainupdaters/drlm/doc/drlm-release-notes.rst

 The references pointing to fix #nr or issue #nr refer to our issues tracker

-DRLM Version 2.3.0 (November 2018) - Release Notes
+DRLM Version 2.3.0 (February 2019) - Release Notes
 --------------------------------------------------
   * Golang DRLM API replacing Apache2.